 Building a solid online presence is a critical step in any effective marketing plan — even if your business is a small, neighborhood favorite, new customers will likely find you online.

-Moreover, a basic website may not be enough to draw in customers.
+A basic website may not be enough to draw in customers, though.
 Part of what makes online grocery options so convenient is that they provide a comprehensive list of available products, so customers don’t have to guess what’s in stock.

 3. Enhance Your Marketing and Product Choice